Andrew Aston

 Aston was first questioned about the attack on George Dale three days after it happened.
 Mr Dale's wife Betty, 86 at the time, was also injured in the attack but survived.

 Aston was charged with multiple thefts and assaults after his initial arrest.
 He was charged with the murder of George Dale on 5 April 2001, and later with that of Frank Hobley following his death in hospital in June 2001.
-He was subsequent charged with a total of two murders and 24 lesser offences against his victims who had survived his attacks.
+He was subsequently charged with a total of two murders and 24 lesser offences against his victims who had survived his attacks.

 By the time he went on trial in January 2002, six people who had survived his attacks had died, while another six were too frail to give evidence against him in court.

 He was found guilty of two murders and a further 24 charges of assault and robbery at Birmingham Crown Court on 20 February 2002, for which he received 26 life sentences.
 No recommended minimum term was reported at the time, and whether a fixed minimum term has been set by the Home Office or High Court since has not been reported, although media sources at the time suggested that Aston was unlikely to be released for a very long time, if ever.